Jaredslocker21/yourcommunity/README.md

 As a Developer, I want to add a Log Out Link in the Navigation Bar- only while logged in.

+As a site user I want my page and my interactions with website safe.

-**EPIC 4 - Member Page**
+**EPIC 5 - Member Page**

-As a Member, I want to be able to create a new Member Page to display myself as professionally skilled.
+As a Site User, I want to be able to create a new Member Page to display myself as professionally skilled.
 It will have a comment section.

-As a Member, I want to be able to edit a my Member Page when updates are needed.
+As a Site User, I want to be able to edit a my Member Page when updates are needed.

-As a Member, I want to be able to delete my Member Page when it is no longer used.
+As a Site Uer, I want to be able to delete my Member Page when it is no longer used.

 As an Admin user, I want to be able to delete a Member Page when it is no longer used.

-**EPIC 5 - Home Page**

-As a Developer, I want to add thumbnails which will display the Member picture.

-As a Developer, I want to add Member Blurb/Short Description

-As a Developer, I want to add Expertise/Profession

-As a Developer, I want to add Email ID/Contact Me

-As a Developer, I want to add Go to Member Button

-As a Developer, I want to add Like/Heart Button

-As a Site User, I would like to be able to view other Members and see what skill they have to offer

-Possible inclusion: As a Developer, I want to add Email Button which will open default email compose me page and add the email in 'To' Section
+Aa a Site Developer, I need to** create an edit page that the user can upload a photo, contact information, description and a blurb** so that the user can have full CRUD and maintain the desire of the site owner.

+Aa a Site User, I can upload a photo, contact information, description and a blurb so that I can manage my post.

 **EPIC 6 - Deployment Epic**

-As a developer, I need to set up whitenoise so that my static files are served in deployment
+As a developer, I need to deploy at the beginning to assure that my project deploys correctly

-As a developer, I need to deploy the project to heroku so that it is live for customers
+As a developer, I need to deploy the project to heroku so that it is live for my members and the correct settings are added to settings.py for example DEBUG=False etc.

 **EPIC 7 - Read Me File**